Daniel Lusk

-Daniel Lusk (born September 2, 1938 in Charles City, Iowa) is an American poet, writer, editor, and teacher.
+Daniel Lusk (born September 2, 1938, in Charles City, Iowa) is an American poet, writer, editor, and teacher.
 He has authored eight collections of poetry, most recently Every Slow Thing (Kelsay Books, 2022) and Farthings (Yavankia Press, 2002).
-He lives in Burlington, Vermont, with his wife, the poet Angela Patten.
+He lives in Burlington, Vermont, with his wife, Irish poet Angela Patten.

 Early life and education

 He spent most of his childhood in Iowa before moving to South Dakota, where he worked as a sports writer, jazz singer, and ranch hand.
 From 1978 to 1983, Lusk did a weekly radio commentary on books that was syndicated on National Public Radio.
 In the same era, he led student-teacher workshops for the National Endowment for the Arts' Poets-in-the-Schools Program.
-After earning a Master's Degree at the University of South Dakota, Lusk was an administrator and lecturer in English at the University of Vermont.
+After earning a master's degree at the University of South Dakota, Lusk was an administrator and lecturer in English at the University of Vermont.